-The Speaker of the House of Representatives, Washington, D. C.

-MY DEAR MR. SPEAKER: There is transmitted herewith a draft of a proposed bill for the relief of Capt.
+The SPEAKER OF THE HOUSE OF REPRESENTATIVES, Washington, D. C. MY DEAR MR. SPEAKER: There is transmitted herewith a draft of a proposed bill for the relief of Capt.
 Russell Willson, United States Navy.
 The proposed legislation provides that the Secretary of the Treasury is authorized and directed to pay Capt.
-Russell Willson, United States Navy, out of any money in the Treasury not otherwise appropriated, the sum of \$15,000 in full settlement for a certain invention of his used in connection with the secret communication facilities certain invention of his used in connection with the secret communication facilities of the Navy.

-Captain Willson while serving at sea in 1916 conceived and designed this invention relating to the secrecy of naval communications, and developed it in 1917 without suggestions, ideas, or help from any other person at any time.
-He submitted the invention to the Navy Department which accepted it in 1917.
+Russell Willson, United States Navy, out of any money in the Treasury not otherwise appropriated, the sum of \$15,000 in full settlement for a certain invention of his used in connection with the secret communication facilities of the Navy Captain Willson while serving at sea in 1916 conceived and designed this in-vention relating to the secrecy of naval communications, and developed it in 1917 without suggestions, ideas, or help from any other person at any time.
+He sub-mitted the invention to the Navy Department which accepted it in 1917.
 The invention has been used by the Navy continuously since that time.
 For reasons of public policy, it has never been patented.
 Captain Willson has not in any way, directly or indirectly, received any compensation for his work in producing this invention, nor for its use by the Navy during and since the war.

-The sum of \$15,000, which the Navy Department believes should be appropriated, is modest in comparison with the value of the invention to the Government during the World War and during the 16 years thereafter that it has been in continuous use.
+The sum of \$15,000, which the Navy Department believes should be appro-priated, is modest in comparison with the value of the invention to the Government during the World War and during the 16 years thereafter that it has been in continuous use.
+The Navy Department recommends that the proposed legislation be enacted.
+Sincerely yours, CLAUDE A. SWANSON.